 My own children both enjoyed attending Kings Langley Secondary School but not Kings Langley Primary as they began their school life near Rugby in Warwickshire; where I was also governor at the local infant school and a trustee of the school nursery.’

-Angela Jackman, Staff Governor and Deputy Head
+Angela Jackman, Co-opted Governor

 ‘I am the deputy head of the school, and spend most of my time in the lower school, ensuring that the key skills of Reading, Writing and Number are secure, in order that our children can continue to flourish in the upper years.

 I have spent all of my teaching career at Kings Langley Primary School and particularly enjoy the links that we have with the village and the local community.’

 ‘I have been an active member of the Governing Body since 2013.
 I am currently the link Governor for SEND and Safeguarding and sit on the Complaints Panel.

 Two of my children attended Kings Langley Primary and immensely enjoyed their primary school years.
 My son left Year 6 last year to join his older sister at her secondary school and I also have a pre-school child.

 I have worked in education for the past 20 years, in my current position as Assistant Head of a primary school, in another Borough.
 I feel I have a good range of experience and expertise to bring to the role of Governor at Kings Langley Primary, to help ensure that all our children access quality first teaching in a setting that allows them to grow and flourish, whatever their starting points.

 I live in Hemel Hempstead and with family and community links in Kings Langley, I feel privileged to be part of the local area and play an active role in the life of the school.’

 ‘I was elected a parent Governor in 2013, and Chair of the Safeguarding Committee in 2014.
 I have two children at school in Years 5 and 2.